December's Five-Day Family Home Festival

 The Pancha Ganapati Shrine

 Pancha Ganapati is a contemporary home observance.
 A festive shrine is created in the main living room of the home especially for the five-day event.
 At the center is placed a large wooden or bronze five-faced of Lord Pancha Ganapati.
-But if this is not available, then any large murtior picture of Lord Ganesha will do.
+If this is not available, then any large murti or picture of Lord Ganesha will do.
 The home shrine is decorated in the spirit of this festive season.
-Lord Ganesha is often depicted as coming from the forest; therefore, pine boughs (or banana leaves) may be used.
-Durvagrass, sugarcane, garlands of sweet modakaballs are used to decorate the home shrine.
+Lord Ganesha is often depicted as coming from the forest; therefore, pine boughs or banana leaves may be used.
+Durva grass, sugar cane, garlands of sweet modaka balls are used to decorate the home shrine.
 Flashing lights, tinsel and colorful hanging ornaments may also be added.

 Pancha Ganapati is dressed anew each morning, preferably by the children, in a special color for that particular day.
 He appears in golden yellow on December 21st.
 A regal gown of royal blue is presented to Him on December 22nd and one of ruby red on the 23rd.
 On December 24th He appears in emerald green, and on the final day Lord Pancha Ganapati comes forth in brilliant orange to bless all who visit Him.

 Pancha Ganapati is celebrated in a distinctly Hindu way, without Christmas trees, Santa Claus or symbols of other religions.
 Season's greeting cards should be Hindu in design and content.
 Season's greetings to friends in other religions can continue with thoughts of Hindu wisdom or quotes from Hindu scripture.
 If properly chosen they will be appreciated and cherished.

 Pancha Ganapati Activities